Askarpour/askarpour.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Postdoc at McMaster university working on safety analysis of autonomous vehicles.
+I'm currently a Postdoc at [Mcscert Research Team](https://www.mcscert.ca/mcscert-research-team/), Department of Computing and Software, McMaster university and work on safety analysis of autonomous vehicles.
-Previously, I was a Postdoc at Politecnico di Milano from Jan 2018 to March 2020, where I received my PhD (Nov 2014 - Jan 2018) under supervision of [Prof. Dino Mandrioli](http://home.deib.polimi.it/mandriol/SitoItaliano/sitowebpersit.html).
+Previously, I was a Postdoc at [Deepse Group](https://www.deepse.deib.polimi.it/), Politecnico di Milano from Jan 2018 to March 2020, where I received my PhD (Nov 2014 - Jan 2018) under supervision of [Prof. Dino Mandrioli](http://home.deib.polimi.it/mandriol/SitoItaliano/sitowebpersit.html).
 My research interests are formal verification, model-based safety analysis, and application of model checking in autonomous systems.

 <h3>Education</h3>